-The best way to eliminate box elder bugs and keep them from returning is with a little help from a professional pest control expert.
-At Albemarle Termite & Pest Control, our technicians work hard to provide affordable, safe, and effective pest control services.
+The best way to eliminate box elder bugs and keep them from returning is with a little help from a professional home pest control expert.
+At Albemarle Termite & Pest Control, our technicians work hard to provide affordable, safe, and effective pest control services in Elizabeth City.
 As a family-owned company, we prioritize putting our customers first and exceeding expectations.
 If you are looking forward to eliminating pests from your property once and for all, call Albemarle Termite & Pest Control today!

 Box elders can be a nuisance to both you and your property.
 Avoid problems with the help of the following prevention tips.

-Seal space around wires and cables entering into your home.
+- Seal space around wires and cables entering your home.